Who among the widows in the Bible do you know the stories?

 The other people, for instance, the rich ones, “contributed out of their abundance.”
 But the poor widow, “out of her poverty, has put in everything she had—all she had to live on” (Mark 12:44, ESV).

-The large donations of the rich “required no sacrifice and could not be compared in value with the widow’s mite” (Ellen White, From Heaven With Love 411.2).
+The large donations of the rich “required no sacrifice and could not be compared in value with the widow’s mite”9.

-The widow didn’t have much but she gave everything she had to the point of depriving herself of food.
+The widow didn’t have much, but she gave everything she had, even to the point of depriving herself of food.
 There was much sacrifice in her motive of giving.

 It was neither a joke nor an easy thing to do.
 Yet, she did it with much courage.
 No hesitation.
 No regret.

-Also worth mentioning, “she did it in faith, believing that her heavenly Father would not overlook her need.
-This unselfish spirit and childlike faith won the Saviour’s commendation” (411.3).
+Also worth mentioning is that “she did it in faith, believing that her heavenly Father would not overlook her need.
+This unselfish spirit and childlike faith won the Savior’s commendation”10.

 Your Thoughts?

 There are many other widows in the Bible.
-But the six women we have covered have amazing stories that teach us some of life’s greatest lessons.
+But the 6 women we have covered have amazing stories that teach us some of life’s greatest lessons.

 Who among them do you like the most?
 What have you personally learned from her?